pyvista/scikit-gmsh/README.rst

 `Overview of Gmsh`_

-    … and what Gmsh is not so good at
     Here are some known weaknesses of Gmsh:

     * Gmsh is not a multi-bloc mesh generator: all meshes produced by Gmsh are conforming in the sense of finite element meshes;